hkzlab/MiniPerformerPlus/README.md

 ### Known Issues

-- **CLEARANCE**: The bezel around the 68K socket on this accelerator could conflict with RAM on an original Plus, as the RAM sockets are slanted.
-If the accelerator is raised to make up for the clearance issue, it could end up too high to fit a Macintosh Plus chassis.
 - While used without this board, my clone Mac Plus had no issues in using a WDC 65C22 and fast OTP ROMs.
 With the accelerator installed, it gets a bit finicky on the parts and sometimes refuses to boot at all with those installed.
 - Replacing the ROMs with standard 27C512 rated at around 150nS, plus using a plain old 6522 solved all the boot issues for me.
 No changes should be necessary on a stock Mac Plus, but let me know how it goes for you.
 - Also, note that the choice of PLD type for the build is important, especially for U7: I had good luck with PALCE16V8 rated at 25ns or ATF16V8 rated at 15.
 Pain and tears with GAL16V8D though.

 ### Future Improvements

-- Tweak the placement for the PLD sockets on the underside, so they fit right into DIP64 open-frame socket holes
-- Reduce or remove the bezel near the 68K socket to try and improve the clearance for RAM
-- Tweak size of the holes for the DIP64 socket, to allow for easier pin insertion.
 - Possibly replace U7 with a PLL for configurable speed
 - A revision with a QFP 68030?